Bylaws of the Will County Beekeepers Association

 Dues are outlined in Appendix I.

 Any person may, by a majority vote of the Board, become an Honorary Member of the Association.
-Once officially designated, such a member shall enjoy Honorary Membership with full privileges and without dues payment for the remainder of the calendar year plus one calendar year.
+Once officially designated, such a member shall enjoy Honorary Membership with full privileges, except voting or holding an Officer or Director position.
+The Honorary Member will not pay dues for the remainder of the calendar year plus one additional calendar year.

 SECTION 2.
 MEMBERSHIP ORGANIZATION